In this article, we cover five things all successful website design has in common and how you can implement these design elements into your website.

 Designed for Conversion

 A website designed for conversion takes visitors down a clear path to success.
-It identifies the needs of the visitor and gives them a clear next step for them to take.
+It then identifies the needs of the visitor and gives them a clear next step for them to take.

-Websites that fail to convert are muddled.
+Some websites that fail to convert are muddled.
 They lack clarity and focus and confuse visitors rather than help them.

-Designed for Mobile
+Successful Website Design for Mobile

 Nowadays if your website isn’t designed for mobile, it isn’t designed for 20-50% of all people potentially visiting your website.